 UNHCR voices concern about developments at border of FYR Macedonia and Greece

-GENEVA - The UN refugee agency (UNHCR) is concerned about the increasingly precarious situation at the border between Greece and the former Yugoslav Republic of Macedonia (FYR Macedonia), where force was used earlier today to prevent people from crossing.
+GENEVA, Aug 21 (UNHCR) - The UN refugee agency expressed concern today over the increasingly precarious situation at the border between Greece and the former Yugoslav Republic of Macedonia (FYR Macedonia), where force was used earlier to prevent people trying to cross.

-Europe must act together in response to this growing crisis and help overstretched countries like Greece, FYR Macedonia and Serbia.
+It called for Europe to act together in response to this growing crisis and help overstretched countries like Greece, FYR Macedonia and Serbia.

 By Leo Dobbs, Geneva